 Figure 5.2.1.1-1: UUAA in 5GS

 1. The UE sends a Registration Request message to the AMF.
 The UE may provide a CAA-Level UAV ID, and optionally a USS address/IP address, to indicate the request is registering for UAS services.
-In case the CAA-Level UAV ID and/or USS address/IP address is configured not to be sent in plain text, e.g. the USS address or an IP address not to be exposed in public, the CAA-Level UAV ID, and USS/IP address if available, shall be sent after the NAS security is established
+In case the CAA-Level UAV ID and/or USS address/IP address is configured not to be sent in plain text, e.g., the USS address or an IP address not to be exposed in public, the CAA-Level UAV ID, and USS/IP address if available, shall be sent after the NAS security is established

 2. AMF completes security set up including primary authentication as needed.